quavo19/Portfolio/README.md

 To get a local copy up and running follow these simple example steps.

--copy the url of the repository
+- copy the url of the repository
--clone the repository in a folder using the comand (git clone url) -Install
+- clone the repository in a folder using the comand (git clone url)
--Use
+- Install
+- Use

 ## Author
 👤 Donald Akite